Kathryn Bigelow

-Kathryn Ann Bigelow (/ˈbɪgəˌloʊ/; born November 27, 1951) is an American film director, producer, and screenwriter.
+Kathryn Ann Bigelow (/ˈbɪgəˌloʊ/; born November 27, 1951) is an American filmmaker.
 Her accolades include two Academy Awards, two BAFTA Awards, and a Primetime Emmy Award.
-Time magazine named her one of the 100 most influential people in the world in 2010.

 Bigelow made her directorial film debut with the outlaw biker film The Loveless (1981).
 She rose to prominence directing the thrillers Near Dark (1987), Blue Steel (1990), Point Break (1991), Strange Days (1995), and K-19: The Widowmaker (2002).
 For directing the war drama The Hurt Locker (2008), Bigelow became the first woman to win the Academy Award for Best Director.
-She has since directed the spy thriller Zero Dark Thirty (2012), the crime drama Detroit (2017), and the political thriller A House of Dynamite (2025).
+She has since directed the political action thriller Zero Dark Thirty (2012), the crime drama Detroit (2017), and the political thriller A House of Dynamite (2025).

 She directed episodes of the NBC series Homicide: Life on the Street (1998–1999), and won the Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking for her work on the documentary film Cartel Land (2015).
 She is known for her collaborations with Eric Red and Mark Boal.